 Tantalize your Taste buds during Riga Restaurant Week

-Every spring (and autumn), Riga’s talented chefs work their magic with the seasonal bounty.
-Rhubarb, sorrel, and birch sap are a few of the ingredients you can expect to see on menus across town.
+Every May (and October), Riga’s talented chefs work their magic with the seasonal bounty.
+Rhubarb, sorrel, and birch sap are a few of the special spring ingredients you can expect to see on menus across town.
 Even better, the value pricing makes it possible to enjoy haute cuisine with a more limited budget.
 But don’t miss out – reservations are essential during Riga Restaurant Week.

 Find a New Favorite Ale at Latvia Beer Fest

 With more than 200 brews on tap, Latvia Beer Fest is the largest beer festival in the Baltics.
 The annual event takes place in Vermanes Park and lasts several days.
 All the major Latvian breweries are represented, including Valmiermuiza, Aldaris, Tervete, and Uzavas.
 You’ll also be able to sample some of Latvia’s finest craft beers, like those from Labietis.
 Classic Belgian and German brews are available, as is Guinness, though you’d do well to stick with the local varieties.
-Valmiermuiza is a top pick among foreign visitors.
+Valmiermuiza and Mezpils are my picks.

 Become a Beer Connoisseur at the Aldaris Brewery

 If you’re not in town for the festival but still want to explore Latvia’s beer scene, head to the Aldaris Beer Museum in Riga’s Sarkandaugava neighborhood.
-The gleaming new museum was opened in 2015 inside one of the brewery’s historic buildings after a million euro renovation.
-Visitors can see original copper vats from the 1930s as well as other rare artifacts.
 Aldaris Brewery was founded in 1865, then known by its German name, Waldschlosschen.
 In Latvian, this word translates to Mezpils, or Forest Castle.
-Today, one of Aldaris’ most popular brands is Mezpils Alus, reportedly created to compete with the highly rated Valmiermuiza ales.
+Today, one of Aldaris’ most popular brands is Mezpils Alus, reportedly created to compete with the highly rated Valmiermuiza ales I mentioned above.
 To get the most out of the visit, sign up for the master class for beer connoisseurs.
 You’ll get to taste a variety of Aldaris brews along with expertly paired snacks.
 The class includes a guided tour of the museum and brewery.

 Marvel at Mountainous Rhododendrons at the Botanical Garden